By Chanté Eliaszadeh | Updated June 2026

 Timeline:

-Recovery Outcomes: Genesis pioneered in-kind distributions, returning cryptocurrency on a coin-for-coin basis rather than capping claims at petition-date dollar values:
+Recovery Outcomes: Genesis pioneered in-kind distributions, returning cryptocurrency on a coin-for-coin basis rather than capping claims at petition-date dollar values:6

-Total distributions: approximately $4 billion in crypto assets and cash, plus an additional $2.2 billion to Gemini Earn users.
+Total distributions came to roughly $4 billion in crypto and cash, plus about $2.2 billion to Gemini Earn users.

 Strategic Innovation: Unlike FTX, Genesis did not cap creditor recoveries at petition-date values.
-This approach recognized that cryptocurrency appreciation benefits should flow to creditors who owned the underlying assets.
+This approach recognized that cryptocurrency appreciation should flow to the creditors who owned the underlying assets.

 Strategic Lesson: Genesis creditors who advocated for in-kind distributions (rather than accepting dollar-denominated claims) achieved superior outcomes.
-The creditor committee's negotiation of this structure added billions in value.
+The creditor committee’s negotiation of this structure added enormous value.

-New York Attorney General Settlement: The NYAG secured a $2 billion victims' fund, agreeing to subordinate enforcement claims and direct all recoveries to creditors—a significant advocacy win that increased available distributions.
+New York Attorney General Settlement: The New York Attorney General secured a settlement creating a victims’ fund of up to $2 billion, agreeing to subordinate its enforcement claim and direct recoveries to creditors—a significant advocacy win that increased available distributions.7

 Celsius: Tiered Recovery Based on Account Type